MystenLabs/sui/explorer/client/README.md

 ### `npm test`

-This runs a series of end-to-end, browser tests usng the website as connected to the static JSON dataset.
+This runs a series of end-to-end browser tests using the website as connected to the static JSON dataset.
 This command is run by the GitHub checks.
 The tests must pass before merging a branch into main.

 ### `npm run build`